kwynncom/web-server-access-log-analysis/README.md

 PERFORMANCE / RUNTIME MEASUREMENTS

+6:46pm - InsertMany is 10 - 15 times faster than insertOne!
+I suppose I should have known that.

 10/19 2:12am - Given that I test near the end of a file, use "tail" before head for speed.
 Thus the getLine() function does need the tot.
 I can do head
     without the tot, but it's much slower if I'm looking for the end of the file.